Kitware/spmd-miniapps/Guide.md

 of each vertex of the triangle.
 Finally the normals are normalized.

 We have implemented one scalar and two vectorized versions of this method.
-The scalar version is a straight forward implementation of the above description.
+The scalar version (scalar) is a straight forward implementation of the above description.

 Because of the unstructured nature of the input data, there are a lot of indirections and gather/scatter involved with this method.
-The first vectorized version pre-processes the input data to lay it out in a AOSOA format with the hope that the overhead would be worth it.
+The first vectorized version (simd) pre-processes the input data to lay it out in an AOSOA format with the hope that the overhead would be worth it.
 First, the lookup index for each tetrahedron is computed.
 Empty tetrahedra are discarded and the remaining are sorted by their lookup index.
 A data structure is generated which stores the following information about